Tom Chatfield & Dan Nixon

 An overview of the project can be found below.
 You can also read & download the document as a PDF: Introducing The Digital Ego Project

-Two essays are forthcoming in February as part of the project:
+Two essays are available to read as part of the project:

 Finding Virtue in the Virtual by Tom Chatfield